RCN-ECS/CnGV/notebook/20191120_MA_CoGVvsCnGV.md

 In pure GxE scenarios, we should expect the slopes of each genotype to be exactly opposite but have the same intercept:
 ![image](https://github.com/RCN-ECS/CnGV/blob/master/results/PlotE.png)

-I have coded these predictions in the simulations using the following statement in the `data_generation` function:
+I coded these predictions in the simulations using the following statement in the `data_generation` function:

 ```#Code
 if((intercept_G2[e] == -intercept_G1[b]) & (slope_G1[d] == -slope_G2[f])){